 Examine Your Motives

 First, ask yourself why you would want the job.
 For the money?
 If it is just for the money, forget about it.
-I often joke that sometimes the pay difference between a worker and first-line supervisor is probably not enough to pay for all the aspirin you’ll need for the headaches!
-Plus, at some companies, workers may, at times, make more money than their supervisors because of extensive overtime, on-call pay, certain union/work rules, weekend/shift differentials, or other such factors.
+I often joke that sometimes the pay difference between a front-line worker and first-line supervisor is probably not enough to pay for all the aspirin you’ll need for the headaches!
+Plus, at some companies, workers may, at times, actually make more money than their supervisors because of extensive overtime, on-call pay, certain union/work rules, weekend/shift differentials, or other such factors.
 This may be true especially if the management position is salaried rather than hourly.

 Also, for years, study after study has shown that money is, at best, only a short-term motivator.
 Sure, the first few paychecks will seem pretty sweet.
 This may sound hard to believe, but after a while, they will be no big deal.
 However, all the responsibilities of being in charge will still be there long after the excitement of a bigger check is gone.